Getting Started with Vue

 tag around all of our existing HTML elements to allow Vue to apply to our entire website.
 Finally, we created two data properties to change two text fields on our website.

-This chapter also provided an introduction to Vue DevTools, which are really beneficial for debugging Vue (more to come in later chapters).
+This chapter also provided an introduction to Vue DevTools, which are beneficial for debugging Vue (more to come in later chapters).

 Further Reading